SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

 The most important pieces of information we need in a bug report are:

--   The Reth version you are on (and that it is up to date)
+-   The version you are on (and that it is up to date)
 -   The platform you are on (Windows, macOS, an M1 Mac or Linux)
 -   Code snippets if this is happening in relation to testing or building code
 -   Concrete steps to reproduce the bug